tablelandnetwork/docs/docs/fundamentals/architecture/limits.md

 ### Table reads

-**All table reads** must happen through an off-chain interaction using an unauthenticated REST API call to a Tableland validator node's gateway.
+**All table reads** must happen through an offchain interaction using an unauthenticated REST API call to a Tableland validator node's gateway.

-The TL;DR is that table _reads_ directly access the Tableland network, and mutating database instructions (_create_ & _write_ transactions) are on-chain actions.
+The TL;DR is that table _reads_ directly access the Tableland network, and mutating database instructions (_create_ & _write_ transactions) are onchain actions.
 You can make read queries at a gateway, such as the one hosted by the core Tableland team.
 For more information, see the docs on [gateways](/fundamentals/architecture/gateway).

 :::note
 **It is not possible** for a smart contract to read data from a table created in Tableland.
-Using an oracle or some off-chain logic to write data back on chain (e.g., inbox-outbox type of setup) is an alternative.
+Using an oracle or some offchain logic to write data back on chain (e.g., inbox-outbox type of setup) is an alternative.

 :::